liamodwyer/github-pages/_workshop/4-blog.md

 ---
-title: Blog    # The title of the page
+title: Blogs and YAML    # The title of the page
 nav: Make a blog
 date: 0000-01-04    # Page order is set by date
 ---

 In this section we set up a Jekyll blog on GitHub Pages to learn about _config.yml, YML front matter, and Posts.

+# More Practice!

-## Set Up Your Project Repository
+## Set Up Another Project Repository

 First, **create a new repository** for your example blog: